|Values are valid only on day of printing.|

 An indicator of bone marrow transplant success

 An interpretive report is provided, which includes whether chimerism is detected or not and, if detected, the approximate percentage of donor and recipient cells.
+Sorted cell analysis permits more detailed evaluation of chimeric status in T-cell and myeloid cell fractions, which can be helpful in clinical management.

 It is most useful to observe a trend in chimerism levels.
 Clinically critical results should be confirmed with 1 or more subsequent specimens.